 Proton pump inhibitors (PPIs) are a class of drugs that work by irreversibly blocking the secretion of acid into the stomach by specific enzymes.
 As PPIs have been noted to be more effective than ranitidine and nizatidine, patients commonly use these Zantac alternatives.

 There are three PPIs that the FDA lists as alternatives to ranitidine and nizatidine:

 It’s important to note that PPIs, when used as Zantac replacement options, may increase the risk of gastric infections.
 The medications can also reduce the absorption of magnesium and vitamin B12.

 Other H2 Histamine Receptor Antagonists

 Both ranitidine and nizatidine are H2 histamine receptor antagonists, which work by blocking histamine from activating the stomach lining cells that create and secrete acid into the stomach.

-Fortunately, NDMA contamination appears to just be limited to ranitidine and nizatidine, and there are two other drugs from this class that can work as alternatives.
-The FDA lists famotidine (brand name Pepcid) and cimetidine (brand name Tagamet).
+Fortunately, NDMA contamination appears to just be limited to ranitidine and nizatidine, and there are two other drugs from this class that can work as Zantac alternatives.
+The FDA lists two options for H2 histamine receptor antagonists as safe ranitidine replacements:

 H2 histamine receptor antagonists are pretty well tolerated in general, but cimetidine is particularly associated with a range of adverse effects including gynecomastia, impotence, vitamin B12 deficiency, anemia, thrombocytopenia, neutropenia, and pancytopenia.
 H2 histamine receptor antagonists can also be associated with altered mental status, headaches, dizziness, and restlessness, especially in older patients.